Sujal-Davhale/Options-Visualizer/History/Initial Design.md

 D7 = allows you to select the color of this line on the graph

 G1 will contain the graph, provided by D3.js.

-Broken:

-To add:
-5. scale graph dynamically
-6. notes -- premium only used when profit is chosen; time to maturity is for all assets; red line is the portfolio line

-Later:
-2. adding market volatility for black scholes?
-7. for calander spread --> what time period should the graph be displayed in?